sgerov/gerovlabs/_posts/2024-10-16-gradient-descent-from-scratch.md

   undefined & {y_i - \hat y_i} = 0
 \end{cases}} $$

-Now we have a way to know how much of an impact a unit change on `a`, `b` or `c` has on our error function with our quadratic!
+Now we have a way to calculate how much of an impact a unit change on `a`, `b` or `c` has on our error function with our quadratic.
+That vector is our *gradient*.

 ### Gradient descent